zaufi/zaufi.github.com/_posts/2014-01-29-kate-c++-stuff.md

 <img src="/assets/images/kate.cpp/for.svg" class="img-responsive" title=";for; Synopsis" />

-Generate a `for` statement with various flavours.
+Generate a `for` statement with various flavors.
 It capable to expand into a range-based `for` and more "traditional" iterators-based.
 Latter can use C++03 or C++11 semantic -- i.e. when `begin()` is a member or free function, possible matched by ADL.
 Type for a range-based `for` can be `const` and/or `ref`/`ref-ref` qualified.